 All freshmen must reside on campus, unless they have received prior approval from the Office of Admissions.
-Transfer students who have completed less than 24 semester hours of credit are also required to live on campus unless otherwise approved by the Office of Admissions.
 For returning students, housing is assigned on a first-come, first-served basis, regardless of the student's year in College.
 For students who enroll for the fall semester, housing contracts are for the full academic year; thus, the student is responsible for the yearly room and board charges, as specified on page 43.